.

 MTR-i team role

-The linkages between the two models are reflected in the colours of the MTR-i team wheel:
+The linkages between the two models are reflected in the colours of the (new) MTR-i team wheel:

 Pricing

-The MTR-i can be purchased by appropriately qualified individuals from various distributors.
-The diferences in pricing between Belbin and MTR-i in 2001 are:
+The differences in pricing between Belbin and MTR-i in 2001 are:

 MTR-iBelbin